A Labour Government’s Regulation of the UK Asset Management Sector: Evolution, Not Revolution

 "Financial services are one of Britain’s greatest success stories.
 Labour will create the conditions to support innovation and growth in the sector through supporting new technology, including Open Banking and Open Finance and ensuring a pro-innovation regulatory framework."

 The statement above, from the Labour Party’s 2024 manifesto, is a near-perfect encapsulation of the economic role the new Chancellor, The Right Honourable Rachel Reeves.
-She envisions the asset management sector contributing to the central objective of her chancellorship, improving Britain’s anemic economic performance of the last decade, through:
+She envisions the UK asset management industry contributing to the central objective of her chancellorship, improving Britain’s anemic economic performance of the last decade, through:

 Yet this provokes two questions: What is a pro-innovation regulatory framework?
-Secondly, can Labour deliver for the sector?
+Secondly, can Labour deliver for the UK asset management regulation sector?

 A Pro-Innovation Framework